Course

 • problem based activities

-There will be laboratory meetings throughout the semester in which students will develop and carry out their own research projects.
-It is expected that students may conduct research involving human participants as part of their coursework; instructors are responsible for ensuring that such research meets the College's standards for ethical research.
+There will be laboratory meetings throughout the semester in which students will practice developing and carrying out their own research projects.
+Students may conduct research as part of their coursework in this class.
+Instructors for the course are responsible for ensuring that student research projects comply with College policies on ethical conduct for research involving humans, which can require obtaining Informed Consent from participants and getting the approval of the Douglas College Research Ethics Board prior to conducting the research.

-Evaluation will be carried out in accordance with Douglas College policy.
+Evaluation will be carried out in accordance with the Douglas College Evaluation Policy.
 Evaluation will be based on course objectives and may include some of the following: quizzes, multiple choice exams, essay type exams, term paper or research project, computer based assignments, etc. The instructor will provide the students with a course outline listing the criteria for course evaluation at the beginning of the semester.
+This is a letter-graded course.

 An example of one evaluation scheme: